DevOps-and-Cloud-based-Software/assignment-3/README.md

 (Note.
 You can choose any other OS instances, if you are comfortable.)

-Make sure your Security Group policies are open for HTTP (port 80).
-In case it is not open, edit the Security Group policy and add an HTTP - TCP rule for your specific IP for testing or 0.0.0.0/0 for everyone to access.
+Make sure if your Security Group policies are open for HTTP (port 80).
+In case it is not open, edit Security Group policy and add HTTP - TCP rule for your specific IP for testing or 0.0.0.0/0 for everyone to access.
 (This helps only when you have something running.
 Wait until **Part B - step d**, to test it)

 ### Part B. Create a web server (LAMP server)